Filigree: Methods of fabrication and uses

 Brooches, crosses, earrings, buttons and other personal ornaments of modern filigree are generally surrounded and subdivided by bands of square or flat metal, giving consistency to the filling up, which would not otherwise keep its proper shape.

+Modern filigree

+Technological innovations

+Technologies like CAD and 3D printing have enabled jewelers to visualize the filigree and fabricate complex patterns.
+With CAD, you can create high detailed 3D models of the final piece, its measurements and visual appearance.
+Once the design is completed in CAD, it’s then sent to a 3D printer which creates a physical model with wax or resin.

+Laser cutting and engraving are other sets of innovations that offer precision and minimal material waste.
+Laser cutters use a beam of light to cut through sheets of metal making the end result very precise, hence ideal for creating matching pieces or symmetrical designs.
+Engraving, on the other hand works by vaporizing metal surface to create shallow, perfect lines and textures.
+It is usually used to add fine decorative details, names, or motifs.

 Metaphorical uses

 "Filigree" has been used metaphorically as a term for intricate ornamental designs in a number of other contexts, including larger-scale metalwork such as wrought iron or cast iron pieces such as railings and balustrades.
 In Polish, the term "filigranowy" or "filigranowa" (lit. "filigree") is used to describe people with a petite body.